Bremo Historic District

 Bremo, also known as Bremo Plantation or Bremo Historic District, is a plantation estate covering over 1500 acres on the west side of Bremo Bluff in Fluvanna County, Virginia.
 The plantation includes three separate estates, all created in the 19th century by the planter, soldier, and reformer John Hartwell Cocke on his family's 1725 land grant.
 The large neo-palladian mansion at "Upper" Bremo was designed by Cocke in consultation with John Neilson, a master joiner for Thomas Jefferson's Monticello.
 The Historic District also includes two smaller residences known as Lower Bremo and Bremo Recess.

 The plantation, which overlooks the James River, was added to the National Register of Historic Places in 1969 and declared a National Historic Landmark in 1971 for its significance as a well-preserved example of Jeffersonian archicture.

 History

+Starting in 1808, John Hartwell Cocke built an estate of three houses along the James River, which he named "Bremo" after his family's ancestral home of Bremo in Henrico County.
+The origin of the name for the first Bremo is uncertain, but may have come from Braemore in Scotland.

+Bremo in Henrico County

+Cocke's third great grandfather, Richard Cocke, immigrated to Virginia by 1627 and amassed almost 11,000 acres of land (including the plantations Bremo, Malvern Hill, and Curles).
+Richard died in 1666.
+Old Bremo passed to Richard's descendants before it was sold out of the Cocke family in the late 18th century or early 19th century.
+R. M. Taylor owned the property in the 1850s before it was sold to Charles H. Senff, who also bought the adjacent Curles Neck farm.
+In 1913, the property was sold to C. K. G. Billings who developed it into a horse farm.
+In the 1930s, A. B. Ruddock began dairy operations at Curles Neck and later sold out to Fred Watkins.
+In 2006, a partnership consisting of Thomas Pruitt and William H. "Bill" Goodwin Jr. bought the 4400 acre Curles Neck property (including the Bremo tract) for $25 million, where it is used today mostly as a nature preserve.